DEliasVCruz/ZettlekastenNotes/9vvw.md

 # cloud.aws.lambda

-An `aws` service to run code on the cloud withouth having to manage servers
+An `aws` service to run code on the cloud without having to manage servers

 ---
 tags: @compute @serverless @aws @managed